PenelopeChen/project1archi/README.md

 - Wireframe design (coming soon on Figma...gonna w8 to learn Cloudinary & SCSS 1st)

-Feel free to use Archi (coming soon...) on (github url coming soon)!
+Feel free to use Archi on archi.herokuapp.com!

 ## Approach
 Being methodical when it comes to doing complex projects with multiple components helps with efficient and well-thought processes required.